 Should I bring a tent or hammock? - You may bring whatever portable sleep system that makes you comfortable.
 Tents and hammocks are preferred, but small campers are permitted with prior approval.
 We do also offer the option for students to stay in our primitive shelters when available to enhance your experience.

 Do I need to provide my own food and water? - You will need to provide your own food.
 Keep your meals quick and simple.
 Food may be brought, or purchased at one of the near by stores.
 (Walmart, Bi Lo, etc.) Water is provided, but we highly encourage you to carry a small water filter for your convenience.

 How hard is the training?
 What type of physical condition do I need to be In? - Most of our courses are very laid back and easy going suitable for people of all fitness levels.
 At times our courses can be rather strenuous, but we won’t push you beyond your limits.
 Survival camp is great for everyone.

-Are there any dangers that come with training in survival? – Like anything, there are some risk involved in survival training.
+Are there any dangers that come with training in survival? - Like anything, there are some risk involved in survival training.
 Most dangers are a result of mechanical injury, twisting or lifting the wrong way, but are avoidable by being aware of your surroundings.
-Also, minor cuts are to be expected on the occasion.
+Also, minor cuts are to be expected.
 First Aid kits are available at all times.
 In the summer there are snakes and spiders, but the ticks and chiggers are the biggest issue, so be prepared for bugs.
 Treat clothing with deet or permethrin.
 Natural bug repellents: Eat garlic / Mix 30 drops of basil or eucalyptus oil with water in a squirt bottle.